siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Purpose**

-Extensions are supported because, Siddhi core cannot have all the functionality that's needed for all the use cases, mostly use cases require different type of functionality, and for come cases there can be gaps and you need to write the functionality by yourself.
+Extensions are supported because, Siddhi core cannot have all the functionality that's needed for all the use cases, mostly use cases require different type of functionality, and for some cases there can be gaps and you need to write the functionality by yourself.

 All extensions have a namespace.
 This is used to identify the relevant extensions together, and to let you specifically call the extension.